bchaugt/aws-modernization-with-contrastsecurity/content/getting-started/1_creating_env.md

 You are responsible for the cost of the AWS services used while running this workshop in your AWS account.
 {{% /notice %}}

 In order for you to succeed in this workshop, you will need to run through a few steps in order to properly setup and configure your environment.
 These steps will include provisioning some services, installing some tools, and downloading some dependencies as well.
-Here is the AWS infrastructure we are going to build and use in thi workshop
+Here is the AWS infrastructure we are going to build and use in this workshop:

+- CloudWatch logs group
+- Contrast Security API keys will be stored in Secrets Manager
+- We will be using using existing ECR project (WebGoat 7)
+- Fargate service
+- Load balancer
+- We will be using existing VPC infrastructure

 {{< figure src="/images/template1-designer.png" width="500" height="500">}}